For high school and college students with a deep interest in pursuing careers in medicine and the life sciences.

 You can use the Yellow Button at the top of the page to apply.

-All students are considered for need-based scholarships at the time of application.
+All participants are considered for need-based scholarships at the time of application.
 There is no additional application.
 ULP will notify scholarship recipients at the time of acceptance.

 The tuition is $1,850 (includes all laboratory materials).

-Students must have taken Molecular Biology 1 and Molecular Biology 2 at ULP
+Particpants must have taken Molecular Biology 1 and Molecular Biology 2 with ULP.

 Students will explore the mechanisms of how immune cells can be engineered to target and destroy cancer cells.
 The course covers the principles of chimeric antigen receptor (CAR) design, genetic modification techniques, and the latest developments in cancer treatment.
 Through hands-on experiments, students will gain practical insights into the therapeutic potential and challenges of CAR-T cell therapy, preparing them for further studies focused on optimizing treatments for cancer patients.